parsodyl/json_string/README.md

 ### Decoding

 It's time to access the Dart counterpart of some JSON data.
 Here json_string helps you with several solutions.
-You have **properties** for simple general access and **methods** for some more finer decoding operations.
+You have **properties** for simple general access and **methods** for some finer decoding operations.

 #### Properties